run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 By default, any node pool created in the system is automatically associated with all Projects and Departments using zero quota resource (GPUs, CPUs, Memory) allocation.
 This allows any Project and Department to use any node-pool with Over-Quota (for Preemptible workloads), thus maximizing the system resource utilization.

 *   An Administrator can allocate resources from a specific node pool to chosen Projects and Departments.
 See [Project Setup](../../admin/admin-ui-setup/project-setup.md#limit-jobs-to-run-on-specific-node-groups)
-*   The Researcher can use node pools in two ways.
-The first one is where a Project has guaranteed resources on a certain node pool - Researcher can then submit a workload and specify a node-pool to use and recieve guaranteed resources.
-The second is by using node-pool with no guaranteed resource for that Project (zero allocated resources), and in practice using Over-Quota resources of a certain node-pool.
-This means a Workload must be Preemptible as it uses resources out of the Project's quota.
+*   The Researcher can use node-pools in two ways.
+The first one is where a Project has guaranteed resources on node-pools - Researcher can then submit a workload and specify a single node-pool or a prioritized list of node-pools to use and recieve guaranteed resources.
+The second is by using node-pool(s) with no guaranteed resource for that Project (zero allocated resources), and in practice using Over-Quota resources of node-pools.
+This means a Workload must be Preemptible as it uses resources out of the Project's or node pool quota.
 The same scenario occurs if a Researcher uses more resources than allocated to a specific node-pool and goes Over-Quota.
-*   By default, if a Researcher doesn't specify a node-pool to use by a workload, the scheduler assigns the workload to run using 'Default' node-pool.
+*   By default, if a Researcher doesn't specify a node-pool to use by a workload, the scheduler assigns the workload to run using the Project's 'Default node-pool list'.

 ### Node Affinity